Human Immunodeficiency Virus (HIV) Infection

 Early diagnosis of HIV infection is important because it makes early treatment possible.
 Early treatment enables infected people to live longer, be healthier, and be less likely to transmit HIV to other people.

-If doctors suspect exposure to HIV infection, they do a screening test to detect antibodies to HIV. ( Antibodies are proteins produced by the immune system to help defend the body against a particular attack, including that by HIV.)
-In addition, doctors recommend that all adults and adolescents, particularly pregnant women, have a screening test regardless of what their risk appears to be.
+If doctors suspect exposure to HIV infection, they do a screening test for HIV.
+Doctors also recommend that all adults and adolescents, particularly pregnant women, have a screening test regardless of what their risk appears to be.
 Anyone who is concerned about being infected with HIV can request to be tested.
-Such testing is confidential.
+Such testing is confidential and often free of charge.

 HIV RNA tests can confirm positive results of an antibody test or detect evidence of HIV infection when antibody test results are negative.
 HIV RNA tests often use techniques to produce many copies of an organism's genetic material (called nucleic acid amplification).
 These tests can detect very small amounts of HIV RNA in blood and are very accurate.